TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-with-saml-request-65005.md

 **Step 2**: Sign in to the Azure Portal as a global administrator or another role that is able to manage this application.

-**Step 3**: Navigate to the Azure Active Directory, and go to the Enterprise applications blade.
+**Step 3**: Select Azure Active Directory, and go to the 'Enterprise applications' blade.
 Search for the application for which you want to enable federated single sign-on.

 **Step 4**: Click on the application name to open it.
 Then, on the application's left-hand navigation menu, click "Single Sign-On".

-**Step 5**: In the Domain and URLs section, find the property labeled 'Identifier (Entity ID).
-Paste the 'Issuer' value (from Step 1) into the 'Identifier (Entity ID)' field.
+**Step 5**: Within the 'Basic SAML Configuration' section, select the edit pencil.
+Enter 'Issuer' value into the 'Identifier (Entity ID)' property and select Save.

 Your application should be available for user sign-in.